StellaHillman/Bioinformatics-Master-Thesis-Portfolio/README.md

 # Bioinformatics Master Thesis Portfolio

 This repository contains scripts that were used during my Master Thesis.
-The project used the conserved domains of titin and related proteins to create seqeunce alignment that were used to map single nucleotide variants.
+The project used the conserved domains of titin and related proteins to create seqeunce alignments that were used to map single nucleotide variants.

 ## data